 Best practices achieve the best solution.
 Lenders who grasp the concept of business context as identified in this article will understand that it’s to their advantage to select an LOS vendor whose primary goal is to help their customers implement best practices that save time and money rather than create highly customizable systems.
 These lenders look for the best solution that combines best practices with technology to give the lenders what they really need: the lowest manufacturing costs to produce mortgages.

-Furthermore, if you ask most lenders why they decided to purchase a new LOS they will respond with comments related to the same objectives.
+Furthermore, if you ask most lenders why they decided to purchase a new loan origination system (LOS) they will respond with comments related to the same objectives.
 “We wanted to become more efficient,” “We needed to improve our productivity,” etc. The irony is that lenders’ personnel cost per loan, which represents two-thirds of their costs, has increased 40% from 2009 to 2012.
 According to the Mortgage Bankers Association, personnel cost per loan has increased from $2,353 in 2009 to $3,285 in 2012.
 If you factor in that lenders are spending approximately $81 per loan on technology (according to 2012 estimates), that means that over the past four years lenders are realizing a negative ROI of over 1,000%!
-Compounding this issue is the fact that increased regulatory scrutiny and requirements primarily driven by the CFPB are increasing the costs of doing business and the severity of loan quality related requirements.
+Compounding this issue is the fact that increased regulatory scrutiny and requirements primarily driven by the CFPB are increasing the costs of doing business and the severity of loan quality-related requirements.

 Companies typically approach improvement initiatives in an ad-hoc manner.